philips-software/amp-devcontainer/.github/CONTRIBUTING.md

 - `fix:` fixing a bug
 - `test:` adding, improving, fixing tests
 - `ci:` modifications on how GitHub interacts with the archive: workflows and configuration files
-- `doc:` anything documentation related
+- `docs:` anything documentation related
 - `refactor:` refactoring code, including applying formatters
 - `chore:` a catch-all type for any other commits